55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Therefore, you’ll need to hide things so it's painfully obvious.
 No joke you'll think it's too easy and everyone else will be scratching their heads stuck.

-Don't let this deter you, however, since scavenging for loot is fun.
+But don't let this deter you, as scavenging for loot can be just as exhilarating as searching for buried treasure!
 The moment players find a key in an escape room, they’re filled with excitement because either they already found a lock, and they’re eager to discover whatever it’s guarding, or they now know they’ll find a lock soon.

 Keys aren’t the only thing you can hide, of course.
 You can hide clues.
 You can hide multiple pieces of a larger puzzle that needs to be assembled.
 You can hide Easter eggs … no, wait … that’s a different game … or IS it?